KevinJohnson42/riscv/README.md

 ### Program an FPGA
 For Xilinx, The instruction RAM should be infered as BRAM.
 Don't forget to include your IO constraints.

+### You've read this far
+It is a work in progress.
+Please don't expect it to "just work".